@supergrain/silo

 const user = useDocument("user", id);

-use(user.promise); // suspends on first load; never re-suspends on refetch
+const value = use(user.promise!); // suspends on first load; never re-suspends on refetch

-return <div>{user.data!.attributes.firstName}</div>;
+return <div>{value.attributes.firstName}</div>;

 }Wrap the component in a <Suspense> boundary.
 That's it.
 One line to opt in, nothing to configure, no { suspense: true } flag.